univec-ai/postvec/web/docs/concepts/modes.md

 ```

 Workers keep jobs pending until the engine listener is ready.
 Models
 pulled with `postvec model pull` hot-load.
-No PostgreSQL restart.

-The embedded gRPC/HTTP listeners are **loopback only**.
-No environment
+The embedded gRPC/HTTP listeners stay on **127.0.0.1**.
-variable can move them off `127.0.0.1`.

 Inference, weights and text remain on the database host.
-Embedded
-inference does not call an outbound embedding API.

 ## Remote gRPC